-Books that see the world in surprising ways so that we can change it for the better.
+Books that see the world in surprising ways so that we can change it for the better

 Exapt Press publish books about systems and complexity thinking and allied trades, such as agile, lean, organisational development, service design, and co-design.